When Is the Best Time to Visit Piedmont, Italy?

 Early summer offers long, warm days and lush green vineyards.
 By July and August, the sun is intense in the plains, but the Alps and lake district provide cool escapes.

 The season is alive with village festivals and outdoor events: from the hazelnut fair in Cortemilia to the music extravaganza of Collisioni.
-Evenings are best spent outdoors—sipping Barbera at a winery concert, or enjoying cocktails on Lake Orta as the sun sets.
+Evenings are best spent al fresco—sipping Barbera at a winery concert, or enjoying cocktails on Lake Orta as the sun sets.

 Autumn is the season that defines Piedmont.
-The vendemmia (wine harvest) brings life to the vineyards, which turn from green to gold and crimson.
-In the forests, chestnuts and mushrooms appear as if by magic, and the world’s most coveted truffle—Alba’s white truffle—comes into season.
+The vendemmia (wine harvest) brings life to the vineyards, and in the forests, chestnuts and mushrooms appear.

-From October to early December, the International Alba White Truffle Fair draws chefs, collectors, and travellers from across the globe.
+Throughout October, November, and early December, the International Alba White Truffle Fair draws chefs, foodies, and travellers from across the globe.
 Bookings for truffle hunts, tastings, and cooking demonstrations sell out early, so plan well ahead.

 And despite the changeable weather, it’s also the most atmospheric time for romantic weekends in hill towns or lakeside retreats.